NeymarJohn/grpc_working/doc/interop-test-descriptions.md

       }
     }
     ```

- 2. The client attaches custom metadata with the following keys and values:
+The client attaches custom metadata with the following keys and values:
     ```
     key: "x-grpc-test-echo-initial", value: "test_initial_metadata_value"
     key: "x-grpc-test-echo-trailing-bin", value: 0xababab
     ```

-    to a FullDuplexCall with request:

-    ```
-    {
-      response_type: COMPRESSABLE
-      response_size: 314159
-      payload:{
-        body: 271828 bytes of zeros
-      }
-    }
-    ```

-    and then half-closes

-Client asserts:
+ 2. Client repeats step 1. with FullDuplexCall instead of UnaryCall.

+Asserts:
 * call was successful
-* metadata with key `"x-grpc-test-echo-initial"` and value
-  `"test_initial_metadata_value"`is received in the initial metadata for calls
+* metadata with key `"x-grpc-test-echo-initial"` and value `"test_initial_metadata_value"`is received in the initial metadata.
-  in Procedure steps 1 and 2.
-* metadata with key `"x-grpc-test-echo-trailing-bin"` and value `0xababab` is
-  received in the trailing metadata for calls in Procedure steps 1 and 2.
+* metadata with key `"x-grpc-test-echo-trailing-bin"` and value `0xababab` is received in the trailing metadata.

 ### status_code_and_message

-This test verifies unary calls succeed in sending messages, and propagate back
+This test verifies unary calls succeed in sending messages, and propagates back
 status code and message sent along with the messages.

 Server features: